 Port Trends to Watch

-The Port of New York and New Jersey (PNYNJ) has consistently been the busiest port on the East Coast, serving as a key gateway.
-With six container terminals and multiple cargo rail lines, the PNYNJ services one of the world’s wealthiest and most dense consumer base.
-The Port has the largest 250-mile radius population of any port in North America, with over 60 million people making up one-third of the country's GDP.
+The Port of New York and New Jersey (PNYNJ) remains the busiest port on the East Coast, serving as a vital gateway for global trade.
+With six container terminals and multiple cargo rail lines, the PNYNJ services one of the world’s most affluent and densely populated consumer markets.
+The Port has the largest 250-mile radius population of any North American port, encompassing more than 60 million people and one-third of the U.S. GDP.

 The Port Region Warehouse/Distribution Market